 The monument to the 3rd Massachusetts Battery is south of Gettysburg on the northeast corner of the intersection of Wheatfield Road and Crawford Avenue.
-(39.79673° N, 77.238083° W; Google map; Tour map: Crawford Ave. & J. Weickert Farm) It was dedicated in 1885 by the State of Massachusetts.
-A marker on Wright Avenue shows the battery’s position on July 3 (Tour map: Howe & Wright Avenues).
+(Crawford Ave. & J. Weickert Farm tour map) The State of Massachusetts dedicated the monument in 1885.
+A marker on Wright Avenue shows the battery’s position on July 3 (Howe & Wright Avenues tour map).

-The 3rd Massachusetts Battery was commanded at the Battle of Gettysburg by Lieutenant Aaron Francis Walcott.
-It brought 124 men to the field and was attached to the Artillery Brigade of the Fifth Army Corps.
+Lieutenant Aaron Francis Walcott commanded the 3rd Massachusetts Battery at the Battle of Gettysburg.
+It brought 124 men to the field.
+The battery was attached to the Artillery Brigade of the Fifth Army Corps.

 3rd Mass.
 Battery